wogma rating: Watch when on TV/online (?)

 Toilet - Ek Prem Katha takes on an issue that is finally receiving some attention from the government too.
 The trailer at least seems like toilet humor has been completely avoided.
 That constraint is laudable.
 Almost off-sets Akshay Kumar's distracting uneven accent.
 I am surely looking forward to Bhumi Pednekar's performance.

 I do worry though that the trailer has covered all that has to be said and understood.
 I hope there is a lot more to it and the inevitable toilet humor will be non-slapsticky.

-Toilet Ek Prem Katha - Review
+Toilet - Ek Prem Katha releases on 11 August, 2017.

 It is not easy.
 To make a film about a social issue while keeping things light and the smile on.
 In fact, it is much riskier than make a serious film that takes on a taboo social message.
 Toilet - Ek Prem Katha is not just about absence of toilets in villages and the relatted sanitation, safety and shame issues.
 It is about religious superstition, it is about everyday sexism, it is about domestic power dynamics, it is about politics and corruption.
 And because it is about so many things, it doesn't do justice to most of the issues and leads to a lame, convenient climax while being preachy in bits and spurts, through the film.

 I'm unable to reconcile this unevenness in writing.
 At one hand you have heavy-handed dialogue and shabbily written scenes that focus only on the drama.
 And on the other hand, you have important issues taken up with reasonable detail.